 Moreover, no textbook is perfect, and no textbook is complete.
 It is but one resource at your disposal.
 Use it as a guidebook, or an outline.

-The Language Centre Team will help you choose the best solution for your needs.
+The Language Centre advisors will help you choose the best solution for your needs.

 Once you have chosen your textbooks, dictionaries and supplementary materials you can easily throw yourself into the challenge of real-life language, possibly trying to put into practice what you have been studying.